Fintech Digital Marketing: How to Test Channels and Generate Leads

 Customer experience: younger generations expect the same UX as they get with apps like Uber and Instagram – and this is becoming more and more true in B2B as well.
 Fintechs need to be able to offer an intuitive experience.

 However, many marketers do fintech content wrong.
 They start with Top of the Funnel content, and they treat content marketing as a brand awareness function.
-When in reality, content marketing can bring direct leads and sales.
+When in reality, content marketing can bring direct leads and sales, as well as building brand awareness.

 If you have a huge budget, then it might make sense to go full on with Top and Bottom of the funnel content.
-But if you have a restricted budget, then starting with those prospects who are in-market will allow you to get results sooner, start talking to customers sooner and therefore build a more accurate content strategy.
+But if you have a restricted budget, then building trust with those prospects who are already in-market will allow you to get results sooner, start talking to customers sooner and therefore build a more accurate content strategy.

 We go into more detail in this article: The Content Tower of Pisa: Why Fintech Content Programmes Fail